Jussie Smollett Case Explained: Chicago Officials Hold Press Conference, Reveal New Details About Situation

 Empire star Jussie Smollett has been arrested and is facing a felony charge after allegedly filing a false police report and staging the attack he claimed happened to him on January 29.
 Thursday morning, Chicago authorities held a press conference to share some updates about how the investigation progressed to this point.

 As the Inquisitr previously detailed, a grand jury indicated Jussie Smollett on Wednesday after hearing more than two hours of testimony from the two brothers connected to the case.
-Abimbola and Olabinjo Osundairo were earlier identified as persons of interests and later suspects, but after they cooperated with the authorities, the investigation shifted gear and led to the charge against Smollett.
+Abimbola and Olabinjo Osundairo were earlier identified as persons of interests and later suspects, but after they cooperated with the authorities, the investigation shifted gears and led to the charge against Smollett.

 TMZ carried the press conference live as it was held Thursday morning.
-Police noted that they do now believe that the supposed piece of hate mail that Smollett allegedly received shortly before the attack was sent by Jussie himself.
+Police noted that they now believe that the supposed piece of hate mail that Smollett allegedly received shortly before the attack was sent by Jussie himself.
 The Osundairo brothers had claimed that they had no involvement in producing that letter and now Chicago police seem to believe Jussie did that entirely himself.

 During the press conference, authorities detailed that they believe Smollett’s motive for creating this attack hoax was related to displeasure he had over his Empire salary.
 It seems that Jussie hoped creating these incidents would put him in a position to gain a better salary and advancement with the Fox show.